WhatsApp/erlfmt/doc/erlfmt_parse.md

 * The special `match` node is encoded as regular binary operator node.

 * The special `catch` node is encoded as regular unary operator node.

+* Lists are represented as a `list` node instead of a chain of `cons` and `nil` nodes, similar to the `tuple` node.
+The last elemenent of the list can be a `cons` node representing explicit consing syntax.